Gastd/consensus/README.md

 # consensus

-consensus is ROS package used to control cooperative mobile robots in the Laboratory of Automation and Robotics at University of Brasilia.
+consensus is ROS package used to test cooperative controllers with mobile robots in the Laboratory of Automation and Robotics at University of Brasilia.

+The code in this package can be used either with simulated robots or with real robots:

+## 1. Prerequisites

+## 2. Build on ROS

+## 3. Run the Simulation
+The Simulation use the well known Gazebo Simulated that is shiped with ROS.
+The Code here was tested in

+## 2.Algorithms
 * `flocking_leader.py` and `flocking_agents.py` implements the control system proposed in the following article:

 ```